 Optimization of this protocol is a two-fold process.
 First, IF with primary antibodies used must be optimized (step 2.1).
-Commercial antibodies commonly arrive with a suggested dilution for IHC protocols which should be used as a starting point along with a dilution or two above and below this (i.e., if 1:100 recommended, add 1:50 and 1:150).
+Commercial antibodies commonly suggest dilutions for IHC protocols which should be used as a starting point along with a dilution or two above and below this (i.e., if 1:100 recommended, add 1:50 and 1:150).
 After performing the IF and scanning the slide, determining which dilution is “optimal” entails visual inspection to identify the primary antibody dilution that generates the brightest signal without increasing background fluorescence.
 The second stage of optimization involves choosing the amount of protein to load for the immunoblot to ensure each band remains in the linear range (step 3.4).
 To ensure this, an immunoblot is performed using a serial dilution of the cell line that expresses the greatest abundance of target protein.
 From here, the band intensities versus protein amount can be plotted to determine the intensity ranges through which the signal remains linear.
 Since this range is established in the cell line with the most abundant target protein, for a given amount of protein all other cell lines will yield lower signals.
 When moving to an immunoblot of all cell lines (step 3.4), the dilution series is used to inform a protein amount to load that will yield strong signals without running the risk of overexposure beyond the linear range.

 Despite the benefits of this protocol, the use of immunoblotting as a quantification verification method has its shortcomings.
 The primary concern revolves around the large range of expression for various proteins between specimens.
 It may be difficult to keep all samples within the limits of a linear range if some samples express the protein of interest to a much greater degree than others.
 In the representative results shown above, varying exposures were captured to get an image where the extremes (high and low) are both within the linear dynamic range (Figure 6).
 The greater than expected IF signals seen for the HeLa and Jurkat cells in Figure 5B may indicate either the lowest possible IF signal for this system, or that the IB signals have reached the bottom of the linear detection limit and are less accurate.
-Either way, this indicates that IF values at that range are less likely to be accurate in this system, and that the technique is optimal of medium- to highly-expressed proteins.
+Either way, this indicates that IF values at that range are less likely to be accurate in this system, and that the technique is optimal for medium- to highly-expressed proteins.
 Additionally, the use of HRP-conjugated secondary antibodies is not optimal for quantitative purposes, as discussed earlier with respect to IHC2, 3.
 Using fluorescently tagged secondary antibodies for the immunoblot would provide a more robust confirmation that the IF is indeed linearly quantitative31, 32, however, the Pearson r value of 0.984 obtained using the HRP-conjugated secondary antibodies in the above protocol was sufficient for the current purposes.
 Potential shortcomings associated with IF, such as autofluorescence and quenching vary based upon individual laboratory instrumentation, practices and tissue type, and can be minimized by various preventative measures33, 34.
 A very small amount of autofluorescence in the representative results can be seen in no Bcl-2 antibody sample in Figure 3, however this amount is trivial in comparison to the remaining IF signals.